Error Analysis Prompting Enables Human-Like Translation Evaluation in Large Language Models: Introduction

 \section{Introduction}

-Large language models (LLMs), especially Generative Pre-trained Transformer (GPT) models~\cite{radford2019language, brown2020language} such as ChatGPT~\citep{ouyang2022training, achiam2023gpt}, have shown remarkable performance in various natural language processing (NLP) tasks~\cite{qin2023chatgpt,zhong2023chat}.
+Large language models (LLMs), especially Generative Pre-trained Transformer (GPT) models~\cite{radford2019language, brown2020language} such as ChatGPT~\citep{ouyang2022training, achiam2023gpt}, have shown remarkable performance in various natural language processing (NLP) tasks~\cite{qin2023chatgpt,zhong2023chat} and complex reasoning and agent applications~\cite{zhong2024achieving,ren2024healthcare}.
 LLMs are capable of integrating multiple NLP tasks and can generate detailed and comprehensive responses to human inquiries.
 Additionally, they can respond appropriately to follow-up questions and maintain sensitivity throughout several turns of conversation.

 Previous research has demonstrated that LLMs can perform as well as or even better than other LLMs in machine translation task~\cite{hendy2023good,jiao2023chatgpt,Peng2023ChatGPT4MT}.
 Given the high cost and time-intensive nature of human evaluation, there is a growing demand for MT metrics that offer both explainability and reliability.
 Therefore, LLMs hold promise in serving as ideal evaluators, capable of generating both judgments and explanations for the translations.